 - Release the Spring Loaded Pressure Arm (1) rotate the Idle Roll Arm (2) away from the Wire Feed Drive Roll (3).
 Ensure that the groove size in the feeding position on the drive roll matches the wire size being used.
-See Maintenance section for further information. - Carefully detach the end of the wire from the spool.
+See Maintenance section for further information. - 2.
+Carefully detach the end of the wire from the spool.
 To prevent the spool from unwinding, maintain tension on the wire until after step 5. - 3.
 Cut the bent portion of wire off and straighten the first 4" (100 mm). - 4.
-Thread the wire through the ingoing guide tube (4), over the drive roll (3), and into the outgoing guide tube (5). - Close the idle roll arm and latch the spring loaded pressure arm (2) in place.
+Thread the wire through the ingoing guide tube (4), over the drive roll (3), and into the outgoing guide tube (5). - Close the idle roll arm (2) and latch the spring loaded pressure arm (1) in place.
 Rotate the spool counterclockwise if required to take up extra slack in the wire. - 6.
-The idle roll pressure adjustment wing nut is normally set for mid-position on the pressure arm threads.
+The idle roll pressure adjustment wing nut is factory set to approximately five full turns from where the wing nut first engages the threads of the pressure arm (1).
 If feeding problems occur because the wire is flattened excessively, turn the pressure adjustment counter-clockwise to reduce distortion of the wire.
 Slightly less pressure may be required when using 0.023 0.025" (0,6 mm) wire.
-If the drive roll slips while feeding wire, the pressure should be increased until the wire feeds properly. - 7.
-Refer to Figure B.5.
+If the drive roll slips while feeding wire, the pressure should be increased until the wire feeds properly.

+7. Refer to Figure B.5.
 Remove gas nozzle and contact tip from end of gun.